Neutrino42/pdesmas-cloud/README.md

    for i in 1 2 3 4 5 6; do scp worker${i}:/project/bin/log.${i} .; done
    ```

-   To copy the logs in container back to the VM, run the following **on the local machine**:
+   To copy the logs in container back to the local machine, run the following **on the local machine**:

    ```
    docker cp CONTAINER_NAME:PATH LOCAL_PATH